sanjibahmad/reactnd-project-mobile-flashcards/README.md

 The user can start a quiz for a given deck and evaluate themselves for correct or incorrect answers.
 Users are given a score at the end of completing a quiz session.

-A scheduled notificaiton is shown everyday at 3:00 pm if the user hasn't attempted at least one quiz question for that day.
+A scheduled notification is shown everyday at 3:00 pm if the user hasn't attempted at least one quiz question for that day.

 ## Technical Specs